CometVisu/CometVisu/doc/manual/en/colab/index.rst

 advisable to create bugs with a modified configuration file, e.g. none contains sensitive data.
-The big advantage of these log files, however, is that the developers are faithful to the original when playing these logs.
+The big advantage of these log files, however, is that the developers can see a mock up of the original setup when playing these logs.
 See replica of the user system and thus usually see the error directly, fix it and directly can test whether the error correction also works.